 The Centre is run by an on-call midwifery system, so there may be rare occassions that the births at the Centre are not available due to additional community activity, such as home births.

 Community antenatal/postnatal clinics at Rossendale Birth Centre will recommence from Monday 15 June.

 Haslingden Children's Centre Clinics will continue to run from inside the main Rawtenstall Primary Care Centre (Rawtenstall Hub) until further notice.

 The Trust will resume the Maternity Home Birth service, from Monday 27 April 2020.

 Community Midwives will also be informing those currently within their care that this service is available.

 If you are currently 36 weeks pregnant and wish to have a home birth, please contact your Community Midwife so that appropriate plans and support can be put in place.

-Update - Blackburn Birth Centre will re-open for women to attend in labour, and give birth, from Monday 18 May at 8am.
+Blackburn Birth Centre will re-open for pregnant people to attend in labour, and give birth, from Monday 18 May at 8am.